 We have a closer look at this high-end electric pump, designed for safely inflating your tent, canoe, SUPs, or other inflatables.

-We’ve been converts of inflatable tents for some years now: they save so much time pitching, especially for larger tents.
+We've been converts to inflatable tents for years now: they save so much time pitching, especially for larger tents.

-However, there’s no denying, that you can sometimes work up a bit of a sweat pumping your tent up by hand.
+However, there's no denying that you can sometimes work up a bit of a sweat pumping your tent by hand.

 you can sometimes work up a bit of a sweat pumping your tent up by hand

-Although there’s technically nothing stopping you from using an electric pump, there’s been a few problems with this approach.
+Although technically nothing stops you from using an electric pump, this approach has had a few problems.